 Fair value estimates are made at discrete points in time based on relevant information.
 These estimates may be subjective in nature and involve uncertainties and matters of significant judgment and, therefore, cannot be determined with precision.
 The carrying amounts of the Company's financial instruments, consisting of cash, investments, receivables, payables and other liabilities approximate the fair values of such items due to the short-term nature of these instruments.
-See "Note 4 - Fair Value of Financial Instruments."
+See Note 4.